nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Commission structure of the policy is defined by:
   * `COMMISSION_%`: percentage of each payment that goes to commission
   * `NUM_OF_PMT`: number of payments that the agent will receive commission for
+* `CONTACT_INDEX` refers to the current index of the contact in the contact list you wish to attach this policy to.

 Examples:
-* `addpolicy n/full life e/2021-12-12 p/10000 c/10 12 cl/1 t/Aviva` Adds a policy titled full life, coverage till 2021-12-12, lump sum payment of $100, commission of 10% on 12 payments, tagged Aviva, belonging to client with index 1.
+* `addpolicy n/full life e/2021-12-12 p/10000 c/10 1 cl/1 t/Aviva` Adds a policy titled full life, coverage till 2021-12-12, lump sum payment of $100, commission of 10% on 1 payment, tagged Aviva, belonging to client with index 1.
-* `addpolicy n/critical illness p/30000 12 120 c/10 12 cl/2` Adds a policy titled critical illness, monthly payments of $3000, 120 total payments, commission of 10% on 12 payments, belonging to client with index 2.
+* `addpolicy n/critical illness e/2025-10-10 p/30000 12 120 c/10 12 cl/2` Adds a policy titled critical illness, coverage till 2025-10-10, monthly payments of $3000, 120 total payments, commission of 10% on 12 payments, belonging to client with index 2.

 ### Listing All Policies : `listpolicy`